AdrianBZG/adrianbzg.github.io/_pages/about.md

 Welcome to my website!

+**Research Interests:**
+My [research](../research/) is centered around advancing the capabilities of AI, particularly in the realms of multimodality and large language models.
+I aim to develop innovative architectures that can seamlessly integrate diverse data modalities to address both fundamental challenges and real-world problems 🧪.
+My current focus is on enhancing generative models, refining their training methodologies, improving inference efficiency, and ensuring robustness and alignment.
+I am passionate about using AI to contribute to scientific discovery and am always open to collaborations that push the boundaries of what AI can achieve.

+**Background:**
-I am a final year PhD student at University of Cambridge, working on **Multimodality and Language Models** and supervised by [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and [Prof. Gos Micklem](https://www.damtp.cam.ac.uk/person/gm263).
-Before this, I obtained a Bachelor’s in Computer Science and a Master’s in Machine Learning in 2017 and 2019, respectively.
+I am a final-year Ph.D. candidate at the University of Cambridge, under the supervision of [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and [Prof. Gos Micklem](https://www.damtp.cam.ac.uk/person/gm263).
+My academic journey began with a Bachelor's in Computer Science, followed by a Master's in Machine Learning.
+I have honed my research skills through internships at leading organizations like Amazon Science and Microsoft Research, where I worked in areas such as reasoning with Large Language Models and training schemes to improve few-step generation for diffusion models.

-My [research](../research/) focuses on devising architectures for NLP systems, with emphasis on multi-modality and Large Language Models 🤖 for solving both fundamental and real-world problems 🧪.
-For my engineering work, I'm dedicated to designing software systems for streamlining research, optimizing and scaling ML pipelines.
-I'm proficient in translating user requirements to software, and my diverse experience enables me to thrive in cross-disciplinary environments.
-I am dedicated to conducting high-impact research and open for collaborations 👐.
+**Beyond Research:**

-Tangentially, I've been exploring how advancements in natural language processing, specifically generative models, can enhance and support modern education systems and government.
-If you are interested in discussing about this, please contact me.
+In addition to my core research, I am exploring how advancements in natural language processing, particularly generative models, can revolutionize education and governance.
+I am deeply committed to conducting research with a significant impact and am eager to engage in discussions and collaborations that align with these goals 👐.

-In my free time, you can catch me training in the gym, enjoying nature, or tasting new dishes.